A few scanning tips

 IE9: Options, Advanced, Multimedia - Automatic Resize - Off.

 Pixel dimensions for 6 megapixels are roughly equivalent to scanning at 2200 dpi.
-A 12 megapixel camera would compare to 3000 dpi.
-The camera macro lens seems the obvious way to bet for superior optical quality.
-I normally use flash lighting, for convenience and consistency, but this one was shot with skylight (basically holding the slide up to the window light), and the RAW file was set to Cloudy white balance.
+A 12 megapixel camera would compare to 3000 dpi, and 16 megapixels to about 3500 dpi.
+The camera macro lens seems the obvious bet for superior optical quality.
+I normally use flash lighting, for convenience and consistency, but this one was shot with skylight (basically holding the slide up to the window light), and for this, the RAW file was set to Cloudy white balance.
 ISO 200, f/8, 1/20 second in A mode (skylight auto exposure varies with day and slide).
 This is a typical good slide, certainly not my worst one.
 More of my slides are marginal that I care to admit, but if you have decent slides, you can get good images this way too.
 If not so decent, then it should reproduce that too. :) Results are obviously good enough.
 And did I mention it is very fast?

 Testing extremes perhaps, but here is the same slide copied with a Canon A620 PowerShot compact camera (point&shoot) in its macro mode.
 No extra attachment was used - its macro mode gets this close if zoomed to wide-angle.
 Click the image to see the 7 megapixel 3072x2304 pixel 1MB image file (compressed more here, camera JPG file was 3.1MB).
 Pixel dimensions are roughly equivalent to scanning at 2500 dpi.
 This was a quickly kludged setup for the one image here.
 (My method: keep piling on stuff to solve the next immediate problem).
 The camera was on a tripod.
 The slide was literally standing up on edge on top of a light stand pole, held with a piece of tape.
 The slide was only about 1/2 inch from the lens, and lighted from the rear of course.
 This light was a 150 watt household incandescent lamp (possibly 2900K?) in a ten inch clamp-on utility reflector on a light stand (about 15 inches from slide), through a plastic Tupperware tray (yet another light stand) covered with a white bed sheet to diffuse it sufficiently (this lighted area should be a couple of feet wide, the slide at 1/2 inch is a wide angle situation).
 Camera mode A at f/4 was set to Incandescent white balance.
 The JPG was a little blue, and was adjusted here with -Blue and +Red.
 Auto exposure was ISO 100 and 1/80 second (time delay shutter to let camera stop shaking).
 This camera takes 4:3 pictures, but the slide was 3:2, so the ends are cropped.
 Or, a little more distance would have made the image smaller so it would all fit, and then it could have been cropped to 3:2.
 The top edge ended up not quite cropped enough, due to the barrel distortion shown.
 A straight edge held to the top railing on the right shows a similar bow, which no one would notice.
 Considerable vignetting (dark corners).
 This is a pretty extreme situation for the little compact camera lens.
 Not sure you would actually want to try this, but it can work.
 I did feel the very strong need for a convenient slide holder.
 But it is still good to be able to see the old slides again, and the point is that many things are possible.